QuantumRaC/T3xtAnlys/README.md

 * - Constructed characteristics (POS, Dep, lemma, and Morph) extraction functions for both English and Chinese
 * - Constructed variance calculation & display functions
 * - Designed evaluation process and variables used for English; uploaded to GitHub
+* - Incorporated (partial) data into an English script for GenAI to summarize
+* - Connected to Google Gemini API and successfully produced decent output
+* - Designed another script for Chinese text & audience; Gemini also produces decent response in Chinese